Aaaalright you lovely person you, today we're gonna explore more on one of my favorite topics ev-ah: BRANDING.

 What is it about you that makes you different?
 What are your quirks?
 Find ways to incorporate them into your brand!

-For example, I incorporated my childlike, whimsical attitude on life directly into my wedding photography business Allison Wonderland Photographie and I've infused my silly sense of humor into my writing style here on this blog!
+And I've infused my silly sense of humor into my writing style here on this blog.

 3. Pay attention to detail.